Pulkit-Pandey-09/Academic-Projects/NEONATAL HYPERTHERMIA/README.md

 ![](https://neopededu.com/wp-content/uploads/2020/01/newborn-receiving-phototherapy-to-treat-jaundice.jpg)
 <h2>NEONATAL HYPERTHERMIA </h2>
 </br>
-<h4> THE DEVELOPMENT OF REAL TIME MONITORING SYSTEM TO PREVENT HYPERTHERMIA IN SEVERE CASES OF HYPERBILIRUBINEMIA </h4>
+<h4> THE DEVELOPMENT OF PROPOSED MODEL OF MONITORING SYSTEM TO PREVENT HYPERTHERMIA IN SEVERE CASES OF HYPERBILIRUBINEMIA </h4>
 </br>
 Neonatal jaundice also known as hyperbilirubinemia is a phenomenon that occurs in 60% of all term new-borns.
 Severe cases of this may lead to chronic encephalopathy, kernicterus,